lorenzoscottb/Dream_Reports_Annotation/README.md

 from transformers import pipeline

 # get some dream to classify
-test_sentences = [
+test_dreams = [
-    "In my dream I was follwed by the scary monster.", "I was walking in a forest, sorrounded by singing birds.
-I was in calm and peace."
+    "In my dream, I was followed by the scary monster.", "I was walking in a forest, surrounded by singing birds.
+I was calm and at peace."
 ]

 # set up the pipeline